The Best Assessments for Kindergarten and Early Education

 - By October you can’t find your desk because you have mountains of assessments.

 - You have so much data, but you can’t seem to turn data into a teaching plan.

-- Your administrators ask for assessments, so you hand it in, say a prayer, and move on.
+- Your administrators ask for assessments, so you hand them in, say a prayer, and move on.

-- When someone says you need to “Progress Monitor” a student and gather all your self controll as you suppress the urge to throat punch them.
+- When someone says you need to “Progress Monitor” a student and gather all your self-control, you suppress the urge to throat punch them.

 If that is you above, I don’t blame you.
 I would not like assessment either.

-If the answer is because I have to, then we need to look at a few things…
+If the answer is because we are required to hand in data, then we need to look at a few things…